stdp/akida-not-hotdog/README.md

 A classy example of using Akida's One-Shot Learning to determine if the object is a hotdog or not a hotdog.

+This is an extremely loose example that takes only two images.
+One hotdog and one not hotdog.
+There is a training dataset out there specifically for the not hotdog app but I just wanted to experiment with a single image of a hotdog.

 ## Setting up the Akida development evironment

 1. Go to `https://www.anaconda.com/download/` and download intaller